mork-optimization/mork/docs/features/instance-selection.md

 The elbow method is based on the fact that the distortion score for each clustering try will decrease as we increase the number of clusters, with diminishing returns.
 We select the number of clusters where the slope of the curve has a significant change, visually, the elbow of the curve.
-The diagram `kElbow.pdf` and `pairPlots.pdf` are generated.
+The diagram `$output/kElbow.pdf` and `$output/pairPlots.pdf` are generated.
 Te first one explains the decisions taken in this step for the current user execution, with a content similar to the following:
 ![kElbow](kElbow.png)

 While the second one can be used to visually validate the quality of the clustering: